 |Biological Science Program Goal

 |have knowledge of the molecular, cellular, organismal and ecological levels of organization.||USLG 1: Disciplinary Knowledge|

 |increase critical thinking and problem solving skills.||USLG 4: Critical & Creative Thinking|

 |employ the scientific method to synthesize and report results.||

 |apply knowledge to broader global issues.||USLG 3: Global Literacy|

 |be aware of the ethical and moral issues in biology.||USLG 8: Social responsibility and ethical reasoning|

-3. Build a Curriculum Map for each degree program.
+3. Build a Curriculum Map for each student learning goal.

-Identify which required courses in the curriculum meet which learning goals (disciplinary program goals as well as the non-disciplinary USLGs).
-This will help you to discover quickly whether there are goals which are not met by your curriculum, or courses offered which do not meet any goals.
-It will also help you identify where assessment could take place.
-Refer to Curriculum Mapping Resources for additional information.
+Identify which required courses in the curriculum address which learning goals (additional program goals as well as the USLGs).
+This will show whether there are goals that are not met by the curriculum or required courses that do not address any goals.
+It will also indicate where goal assessment can take place.

 Each degree program has a faculty assessment coordinator.
 Announcements of workshops and reminders are sent to degree-program coordinators.